 A few programs and services offered at Crestview Recovery include:

-- Extra activities for guests to enjoy including skiing, snowboarding, and white water rafting
+At Crestview, we also offer extra activities for guests to enjoy including skiing, snowboarding, and white water rafting.

 If you suffer from any underlying emotional disorders, we also offer dual diagnosis treatment to help treat your addiction from every angle and ensure you have the very best chance possible at achieving sobriety.